-- 5.1 If a member of staff, parent or member of the public is concerned about a child's welfare, they should report it to the Designated Safeguarding Lead or their Deputy as soon as possible.
+5.1 If a member of staff, parent or member of the public is concerned about a child's welfare, they should report it to the Designated Safeguarding Lead or their Deputy as soon as possible.
 On occasions when the designated safeguarding lead is not available, it should be reported to the deputy designated safeguarding lead without delay.
-Although any member of staff can make a referral to Children's social care, where possible there should be a conversation with the Designated Safeguarding Lead.
-If anyone other than the Designated Safeguarding Lead makes a referral to children's social care or to the police, they should inform the Designated Safeguarding Lead as soon as possible. - 5.2 All staff will be alert to indicators of abuse and will report any of the following to the Designated Safeguarding Lead, or Deputy Designated Safeguarding Lead in their absence, as soon as possible, (see also section 6 record keeping and using CPOMS for written reports): - Any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play; - Any concerning behaviours exhibited by children that may indicated that they have been harmed or are at risk of harm, including unusual changes in mood or behaviour, concerning use of language and/or concerning drawings or stories. - Any significant changes in attendance or punctuality; - Any significant changes in a child's presentation; - Any concerns relating to people who may pose a risk of harm to a child; and/or - Any disclosures of abuse that children have made must be reported immediately in person. - 5.3 There will be occasions where a child discloses abuse directly to a member of staff.
-If this happens, the member of staff will: - Recognise that a disclosure may come directly from the child, or from a third party, e.g. friend, neighbour, other family member.
-Alternatively, it may be through the
+Although any member of staff can make a referral to Children's Services, where possible there should be a conversation with the Designated Safeguarding Lead.
+If anyone other than the Designated Safeguarding Lead makes a referral to Children's Services or to the police, they should inform the Designated Safeguarding Lead as soon as possible.

+5.2 All staff will be alert to indicators of abuse and will report any of the following to the Designated Safeguarding Lead, or Deputy Designated Safeguarding Lead in their absence, as soon as possible, (see also section 6 record keeping and using CPOMS for written reports):

+- Any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play; - Any concerning behaviours exhibited by children that may indicated that they have been harmed or are at risk of harm, including unusual changes in mood or behaviour, concerning use of language and/or concerning drawings or stories. - Any significant changes in attendance or punctuality; - Any significant changes in a child's presentation; - Any concerns relating to people who may pose a risk of harm to a child; and/or - Any disclosures of abuse that children have made must be reported immediately in person.

-3 Please note that definitions of physical, sexual, emotional abuse and neglect are contained in the main body of the policy.
-Further information about other safeguarding issues and indicators of abuse can be found in Appendix B.
+5.3 There will be occasions where a child discloses abuse directly to a member of staff.
+If this happens, the member of staff will:

-- suspicion of staff based on a variety of symptoms and knowledge of possible indicators of abuse: - Find time and, if necessary, a suitable place to listen to the child, when information about possible abuse comes to light; - Listen carefully to what is being said without displaying shock or disbelief; - Not make false promises which may not be able to be fulfilled and do not promise confidentiality.
-If the child asks that information is kept secret, it is important that you tell the child in a manner appropriate to the child's age/stage in development that you cannot promise complete confidentiality instead you must explain that you may need to pass information to other professionals to help keep the child, or other children, safe; - Find out just enough to be sure of the need to refer, and keep any questions open rather than closed.
-Education is a referrer, not an investigative agency for child protection matters.
-An incident may eventually end up as a court case and children's evidence can all too easily be compromised by leading questions or repeated recital; - Only ask for clarification if something is unclear and will not ask 'leading' questions; - Explain what has to be done next and who has to be told; - report disclosure to the designated safeguarding lead immediately; - Only discuss the issue with colleagues that need to know about it; - Will write up the disclosure and pass it to the designated safeguarding lead.
+- listen carefully to the child and believe what they are saying; - not promise confidentiality, and explain information may need to be passed on so the child and family can receive additional support; - Only ask for clarification if something is unclear and will not ask 'leading' questions; - Explain what has to be done next and who has to be told: - Act on concerns immediately if a child is at risk of harm - report disclosure to the designated safeguarding lead as soon as possible, certainly before the end of the day; - Only discuss the issue with colleagues that need to know about it; - Will write up the disclosure and pass it to the designated safeguarding lead.
 It is likely they will have a discussion with the DSL prior to this.

-A child may disclose sensitive information at any time of the day, and in particular this may occur outside of normal lesson time, e.g. break periods or during before/after school club sessions.
-It is therefore imperative that all staff are aware of the signs and behaviour which may indicate abuse.